Ryan1729/ice_puzzles/README.md

+##TODO
+  -> put level generation on separate thread from UI

 ## Installation for Compilation

 This program relies on `libBearLibTerminal.so` so that should be copied into `usr/local/lib` or another folder indicated by this command: `ldconfig -v 2>/dev/null | grep -v ^$'\t'`